Unity-Technologies/2d-extras/README.md

 All items in the repository are grouped by use for a feature and are listed below.

+## How to use this

+#### Requirements
+[Git](https://git-scm.com/) must be installed and added to your path

+#### Setup
+The following line needs to be added to your `Packages/manifest.json` file in your Unity Project under the `dependencies` section:
+"com.unity.2d.tilemap.extras": "https://github.com/Unity-Technologies/2d-extras.git#package"

 ### Tilemap

-For use with Unity 2018.3.0f2 onwards.
+For use with Unity `2018.3.0f2` onwards.
-Please use the 2018.2 branch for Unity 2018.2 versions.
+Please use the `2018.2` branch for Unity 2018.2 versions.
-Please use the 2017 branch for earlier versions of Unity (from 2017.2 and up).
+Please use the `2017` branch for earlier versions of Unity (from 2017.2 and up).
+Please use the `package` branch for Unity `2018.3.0f2` but as a Unity Package instead of a Unity Project.

 ##### Brushes